saultyevil/tde_super_eddington/README.md

-# Reprocessing in optically thick outflows can produce the optical emission line spectra of tidal disruption events
+# The Spectral Signatures of Super-Eddington Tidal Disruption Events

 Provided are the parameter files, model grids, the synthetic spectra and physical parameters of the wind, for the models shown in the paper.